Prince-4334/AI-DID-IT-/README.md

 # AI-DID-IT-
-in this  project our aim is to build machine learning pipeline to predict accident severity, estimate risk, and detect high-risk zones using real-world data.
+In this  project our aim is to build machine learning pipeline to predict accident severity, estimate risk, and detect high-risk zones using real-world data.